ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 ## Extracting Initial Context

-The Portals library (`@ionic/portals`) contains the API that allows us to extract initial context.
+The Portals module (`@ionic/portals`) contains the API that allows us to extract initial context.

 <CH.Scrollycoding>